 At Romanelli Cosmetic Surgery, abdominoplasties are performed under general anesthesia, administered by our board-certified anesthesiologist.
 The surgery usually lasts between 1½ and 2½ hours.
 Though a mini-abdominoplasty may be performed as an outpatient procedure, our full tummy tuck patients stay overnight in our recovery suite to be monitored by our private duty nurse.

 Recovery & Results

-If you choose to stay overnight, Dr. Romanelli or Dr. Pincus will examine you the morning after your surgery, and, in most cases, allow you to return home.
+If you choose to stay overnight, Dr. Romanelli, Dr. Pincus, or Dr. Layliev will examine you the morning after your surgery, and, in most cases, allow you to return home.
 You will need to allow for plenty of time to rest and heal.
 Though standing up will be difficult, it's important to get up on your feet at least a couple of times each day.
 Soreness can be relieved with prescribed pain medication.

 Our surgeons rarely use drains for tummy tucks, thanks to new techniques Dr. Romanelli added long ago.
 Most sutures are dissolvable, though healing can continue for up to 6 weeks.
 Your surgeon will provide you with a comprehensive guide to caring for yourself after surgery, including recommendations for when you may return to work and other daily activities.

 This 44-year-old mother of 2 came to Dr. Romanelli for a tummy tuck to firm and flatten her tummy.

 This patient, age 45, chose a tummy tuck with Dr. Romanelli to renew her abdominal area after having 2 children.
 For additional photos of tummy tuck patients, visit our photo gallery.

 *Your results may vary.